 I am responding to the San Diego Regional Water Quality Control Board's Tentative Order R9-2012-0011 ("Permit") dated October 31, 2012.
-After reviewing the proposed Permit, I am concerned it will impose expensive, onerous, and untested regulations on local governments, businesses, and residents.
+After reviewing the proposed Permit and consulting with numerous colleagues, I am concerned it will impose expensive, onerous, and untested regulations on local governments, businesses, and residents alike.

-Everyone understands the importance of clean, safe water to the region.
-As a member of the business community, I too am interested in improving San Diego's water.
+As a business owner, I understand the importance of clean and safe water to the region.
 It is important, however, that we use our limited resources wisely, and ensure that our efforts produce the desired outcome of improving water quality.